Environmental groups challenge plastics complex permit

 The lawsuit filed in federal court in Washington accuses the Army Corps of Engineers of failing to disclose environmental damage and public health risks, and of failing to adequately consider environmental damage from the Formosa Plastics plant.

 “The Corps is unable to comment on pending litigation,” said Ricky Boyett, a spokesman in the agency’s New Orleans office.
+The U.S. Department of Justice is reviewing the lawsuit, spokesman Wyn Hornbuckle said.

 “The Army Corps is fast-tracking the permits for Formosa Plastics, a company found guilty in 2019 of dumping billions of plastic pellets into Texas’ waterways and the Gulf.
 This is absolutely unacceptable,” Cyn Sarthou, executive director of New Orleans-based environmental group Healthy Gulf, one of the plaintiffs, said in a news release.
 She said the state should at least “require a thorough analysis of this company’s potential impact on our water, our air, our drainage, and our communities.”